vsueiro/cim643/2022/fall/README.md

 ##### Rubric

 You (and your pair) are free to choose the topic of your project.
-Here is how you will be evaluated:
+Here is how you will be evaluated (pairs will obtain the same grade):

 - Usage of semantic HTML: 3 points
 - Usage of responsive CSS: 3 points